 Maheshwari A, Agarwal US, Meena RS, Purohit S, Thalore SK.
 Clinicopathological correlation in erythroderma.
-Indian Journal of Clinical Dermatology.
+JDA Indian Journal of Clinical Dermatology.
 2018;1:75-79.

 Background: Erythroderma, or generalized exfoliative dermatitis, is a disease characterized by erythema and scaling involving more than 90% of the body's surface.
 Diagnosing erythroderma is easy but finding its cause is difficult.
 There is a paucity of Indian studies over the etiology, clinical profile and its histopathological correlation.

 Aims and objectives: To assess the demographic profile, clinical features and histopathological correlation in erythroderma patients.

 Material and Methods: We registered all patients of erythroderma consecutively from January 2013 to December 2014.
 After a thorough history and clinical examination, a provisional clinical diagnosis was made.
 We performed biopsy from two representative sites of patient and it was sent for histopathological examination.
 The slides were examined by three independent observers without any relevant clinical information.
 The clinical diagnosis was matched with the blinded microscopical diagnosis.

 Results: A total of 66 patients were enrolled in this study.
 The mean age of the study group was 53.7±16.56 years (Range: 14 to 86 years) with male outnumbering female in a ratio of 3.4:1.
 Most common cause of erythroderma noted in the study was eczema of various types (53.03%), followed by psoriasis (30.30%), drug induced (12.12%), lymphoma (1.515%), mycosis fungoides (1.515%) and idiopathic (1.515%).
 Clinico-pathological correlation occured in about 67% (range: 63.6% to 68.2%) of patients (k value 0.495 to 0.572).